Advertising

 Metropolitan France, or Mainland France, covers an area of 551,695 km²; it includes the island of Corsica.
 Compared, it is more than twice the size of the United Kingdom or more than twice the size of the U.S. state of Colorado.

-France has a total population of 67.4 million people (in 2021), 65.2 million inhabitants in Metropolitan France (the European part of France plus Corsica), and about 2.2 million in its overseas regions (French Guiana, Guadeloupe, Martinique, Mayotte, and Reunion).
+France has a total population of 68.4 million people (in 2024), 66.25 million people live in Metropolitan France (the European part of France plus Corsica), and about 2.2 million in its overseas regions (French Guiana, Guadeloupe, Martinique, Mayotte, and Reunion).
 Other major dependencies are French Polynesia and New Caledonia.
+The largest city and capital is Paris.
+Spoken language is French (official).

 French Republic | République française